 Infected piercings aren’t always dreadful incidents.
 Nevertheless, you need to take infections seriously as they can become a nuisance at the turn of a blind eye.
 There’s no need to ring alarm bells and cause a panic — now is the time for intervention.

 It’s always best to get into action as soon as you notice anything abnormal.
 That way, you can treat the infected piercing without it closing and save another trip to the parlor.
 Let’s jump straight to it and start treating this infection.

 Treating an Infection Without the Piercing Hole Closing

 An infected piercing is a pretty broad label.
 If your piercing is cartilage, oral or on your genitalia, you should immediately begin the home treatment.
 We then suggest consulting our content related to these specific piercing infections for detailed information.

 For minor infections, adopt one or both of these treatments three times daily.
 Don’t remove your piercing and remove any tight clothing or obstructions.

-- Meticulously wash your hands with antimicrobial soap
+- Wash your hands with antimicrobial soap before touching your piercing

 - You may find crusting around the wound and dry skin.
 Don’t remove the scabbing unless it falls off naturally